hopsoft/coast/README.md

 While originally written to support CanCan, its pretty simple to take control and manage authorization yourself.

-&nbsp;
 ## Contributing

-I'm looking for hand outs, so please fork and submit pull requests.
+I'm looking for hand-outs, so please fork and submit pull requests.
 Bug fixes, features, whatever...

 Thanks for reading,

 > Nathan

-&nbsp;
+## License

-# The MIT License (MIT)
+### The MIT License (MIT)
 Copyright (c) 2012 Nathan Hopkins

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: